heroku/fuji/README.md

 Akme
 ====

-the ruby gem for heroku's new site header
+Akme is the ruby gem for heroku's new site header.

 Installation
 ------------